jkoether/Terrain_Trails/README.md

 See the included example for North Park (pittsburgh area): NP_STL.py, NP.gpx, tiff files downloaded by searching bounding box="-80.034,40.577,-79.974,40.6222", NED 1/3 arc-second, GeoTIFF.

-Final assembly can be a little tricky.
-You do want to clean off any fuzzies, and maybe cut really big path sections into several pieces.
+There is no real post-processing required but you do want to clean off any excessive stringing, and maybe cut really big path sections into several pieces.
 Don't force them in too hard or they will get stuck partially inserted.
-A little sanding in the cutouts and on the side of the paths really helps the process.
+A little sanding in the cutouts and on the side of the paths really helps the process if the paths are too tight.